FIWARE/tutorials.Edge-Computing/README.md

 [FogFlow tutorial](https://fogflow.readthedocs.io/en/latest/introduction.html).
 FogFlow can also be integrated with other FIWARE GEs.

 -   **Integrate FogFlow with NGSI-LD Broker**: FogFlow has evolved into a robust platform that supports cloud and edge nodes.
-The main concept of having distributed edges for edge-computation has evolved with the interaction of Fogflow and other NGSI-LD brokers within Fiware.
-NGSI-LD technology is the new horizon of data communication and data representation and Fogflow is now a NGSI_LD compliant broker.
-For detailed information, please refer [this tutorial](https://fogflow.readthedocs.io/en/latest/scorpioIntegration.html).
+The main concept of having distributed edges for edge-computation has evolved with the interaction of Fogflow and other NGSI-LD brokers.
+NGSI-LD technology is the new horizon of data communication and data representation.
+Fogflow is now a NGSI_LD compliant broker.
+For detailed information, please refer this [tutorial](https://fogflow.readthedocs.io/en/latest/scorpioIntegration.html).

--   **Integrate FogFlow with Monitring Tools**: FogFlow has a distributed architecture and therefore it generates a need to montior, the distributed components of Fogflow from a platform.
-For this cause Fogflow has integrated grafana and elastisearch, to monitor various needs like memory utilisation, components actualy running etc..
+-   **Integrate FogFlow with Monitoring Tools**: FogFlow has a distributed architecture and therefore it generates a need to monitor the distributed components of Fogflow from a platform.
+For this cause Fogflow has integrated grafana and elastisearch, to monitor various components like memory utilisation, CPU utilisation and services current state etc..
 To have more details over this topic, follow this [tutorial](https://fogflow.readthedocs.io/en/latest/system_monitoring.html).

 -   **Integrate FogFlow with Security Components**: FogFlow has enhanced itself, by supporting security features.
 The communication between IoT devices and edges, and communication between cloud and edge has been secured using IDM (Identity Manager - Keyrock) and Wilma (PEP-Proxy).
-To start using security components in user's setup, kindly follow this [tutorial](https://fogflow.readthedocs.io/en/latest/https.html#secure-fogflow-using-identity-management).
+To know more about the security setup in FogFlow, follow this [tutorial](https://fogflow.readthedocs.io/en/latest/https.html#secure-fogflow-using-identity-management).

 -   **Integrate FogFlow with QuantumLeap**: FogFlow can integrate with QuantumLeap, which is a REST service for storing, querying and retrieving NGSIv2 spatial-temporal data.
 QuantumLeap converts NGSI semi-structured data into tabular format and stores it in a time-series database.
-This has opened up new possiblities for utilising FogFlow in different scenarios.
+This has opened up new possibilities for utilising FogFlow in different scenarios.
 For more on this, refer the [tutorial](https://fogflow.readthedocs.io/en/latest/quantumleapIntegration.html).

--   **Integrate FogFlow with WireCloud**: FogFlow has picthed in with different and versatile edge platform technology.
+-   **Integrate FogFlow with WireCloud**: FogFlow has pitched in with different and versatile edge platform technology.
 WireCloud builds on cutting-edge end-user development, RIA and semantic technologies to offer a next-generation end-user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services.
 For more on Fogflow and WireCloud, follow the [tutorial](https://fogflow.readthedocs.io/en/latest/wirecloudIntegration.html).

 <hr class="processing"/>